FForzano/bollettino_neve/README.md

 The server is in Posix-C, the Client both in Posix-C and Java.
 I tried to implement Canonical S-Expression protcol for comunication.

+Please send me code reviews and suggestion, I'm a student.

 Code example in this project:
 - Socket stream C and Java
 - Passive socket for server